Dudu-M/learning-dashboard-web-app/README.md

 One student account has been set up to show the use of the system over time.

-You can log in the following user credentials :
+You can log in with the following user credentials :
 ```
-1. JaneDoeID24
+studentID : Peter.Piper
-2. JackDoeID24
+password: Password123
 ```
 This account is setup to have been used for 3 of the 5 weeks of data provided and shows pre made plans and reflections.
 You can also see the notification system.